 Upon finishing the tournament, you’ll receive Tournament Credits, which can be redeemed for Cups.
 The more Tournament Credits a Cup costs, the rarer the customisation item you’ll receive.
 Tournaments will be implemented slowly at first, but should be coming thick and fast as Psyonix implements the free-to-play system.

-Whether you play with friends or hit the ranked leaderboard, make sure your car is match-ready.
-Now all that’s left to do is show off your new wheels by hitting the field.
+Whether you play with friends or hit the ranked leaderboard, make sure your car is match-ready, especially if you’re looking to earn some Rocket League trophies.
+When that’s all said and done, hit the field, and show off your new wheels.